Why is this project important?

 Environment

-The project will be designed to avoid significant native vegetation (e.g. Australian native Port Jackson Figs in Head Street Reserve, River Red Gums in Elsternwick Park).
+The Elwood Main Drain Duplication project will be designed so that it avoids significant native vegetation (eg. Australian native Port Jackson Figs in Head Street Reserve, River Red Gums in Elsternwick Park).
 Tree protection zones will be put in place for significant trees and other native vegetation to be protected.
+Unfortunately, not all vegetation can be avoided.
+In some areas, we will need to remove or trim some trees and shrubs to undertake the works.
+Once works are complete, we will replace lost vegetation by re-planting in the local area and rehabilitate disturbed areas in accordance with plans approved by City of Port Phillip and Bayside City Council.

 An integral part of our design process will include an assessment of the outlet with modelling of hydraulics and sand movement of the coastal system.
-The primary objective is to ensure no change to the sand movement along the beach in the Elwood foreshore precinct.
+The primary objective is to ensure no change to the sand movement along the beach in the Elwood Foreshore Precinct.

 Ask a question